Nematicity in the pseudogap state of cuprate superconductors revealed by angle-resolved photoemission spectroscopy: Results and Disucussion

-The anisotropy parameter values deduced from the series of measurement with decreasing temperature were generally smaller than those deduced from the series of measurement with increasing temperature by a factor of 0.5.
-Therefore, the former values have been multiplied by 0.5 and are plotted in Fig. \ref{fig:delta}.
-This procedure would be justified because the uniaxial strain to the sample may change after cleaving the sample depending on the degree of alignment of nematic domains under different magnitudes of the uniaxial strain.
-Figure 3 indicates that, in the normal state ($T > T_\text{c}$), the anisotropy parameter $\delta$ was almost zero, which was expected from the four-fold rotational symmetry of the \ce{CuO2} plane.
-In the pseudogap state, $\delta$ became finite in both measurements.
+The temperature evolution of the anisotropy parameter $\delta$ thus derived is shown in Fig. 3.
+In the normal state ($T > T^*$), $\delta$ is close to zero, in both heating and cooling series, which was expected from the four-fold rotational symmetry of the \ce{CuO2} plane.
+It is also consistent with the EDCs in Figs. 1 (a) and (e).
+In the pseudogap state ($T_\text{c} < T < T^*$), however, $\delta$ became finite.
 The sign of $\delta$ indicates that the hopping parameters along the tensile strain direction became small in the pseudogap state.
-The sign of $\delta$ is also the same as the anisotropic Fermi surface of \ce{YBa2Cu4O8} under the strain from the Cu-O chains \cite{PhysRevB.80.100505}.
-Thus, the uniaxial strain served as an external perturbation to align a majority of the nematic domains in one direction (See also Supplementary Information for the effect of strain on hopping parameters).
+The sign of $\delta$ is also the same as the anisotropic Fermi surface of \ce{YBa2Cu4O8} under the uniaxial strain from the Cu-O chains leading to the small difference between the $a$ and $b$ lattice constants \cite{PhysRevB.80.100505}.
+Thus, the uniaxial strain seems to serve as an external perturbation to align a majority of nematic domains in one direction (See also Supplementary Information S8 for the effect of strain on the magnitude of the hopping parameters).
+Figure 3 also shows that $\delta$ is suppressed in the superconducting state.
+In the normal and pseudogap states, our result is consistent with the previous magnetic and transport measurements on YBCO in that the nematicity becomes finite below $T^*$\cite{Sato2017Thermodyna,Daou2010Broken-rot}.
+More concretely, for example, the anisotropy of the magnetic susceptibility of YBCO, which was derived from the magnetic torque measurements \cite{Sato2017Thermodyna} is as large as 0.5$\%$ just above $T_\text{c}$.
+Although further studies are necessary to compare the magnetic susceptibility and the single-particle spectral function quantitatively, we naively believe that the $\delta$ whose order of the magnitude was 1\% in our measurements would have high impacts on various physical properties such as charge and/or magnetic susceptibilities.
+As for the superconducting state, the magnetic and transport measurements cannot give any information, because of the giant diamagnetism and zero resistivity, respectively, about the underlying electronic structures while our ARPES result indicates possible competition between nematicity and superconductivity.